 The archive directory is implemented by an ARCHIVE directory file.
-Existing ARCHIVE directory files can be placed under HSMS management (see section "Special aspects when switching from ARCHIVE to HSMS operation" on page 463).
+Existing ARCHIVE directory files can be placed under HSMS management (see section "Special aspects when switching from ARCHIVE to HSMS operation").

 Notes on restricting the record length in directory files